amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 # O(1) - Constant time

 `O(1)` describes algorithms that have that takes the same time compute regardless of the input size.

 For instance, if a function takes the same time to process 10 elements as well as 1 million items, then we say that it has a constant growth rate or `O(1)`.
 Let’s see some examples.

-  ## odd or even
+  ## Odd or Even

   Find if a number is odd or even.